legalize-dev/legalize-nl/nl/BWBR0017728.md

 Vessels of <150 GT require a radar reflector.

-### 18.1.
-Navigational Equipment

-### 19. MISCELLANEOUS EQUIPMENT
+### 16.8.
+Radio Personnel

+### 17. NAVIGATION LIGHTS, SHAPES AND SOUND SIGNALS

 An electric lighting system should be installed which is capable of supplying adequate light to all enclosed accommodation and working spaces.
 The system should be designed and installed in accordance with section 8.

-As considered appropriate, an adequate heating installation should be provided.

-### 19.4.
-Searchlight
+An approved electronic chart display and information system (ECDIS) may be accepted as meeting these chart carriage requirements.

+### 19.2.
+Measuring Instruments

-Every vessel should carry an efficient fixed or portable searchlight suitable for man-overboard search and rescue operations.
+Every vessel should carry a barometer.
+Every sailing vessel should carry an anemometer and an inclinometer.

+### 19.3.
+Signalling Lamp

+Vessels of <150 GT require a radar reflector.

+Vessels of >300 GT must be marked externally with the vessel’s IMO number which may be horizontal provided that it is visible from the air.

-### 19.5
+### 21a.4.
+Ventilation

-Every vessel should carry nautical charts and nautical publications to plan and display the ship’s route for the intended voyage and to plot and monitor positions throughout the voyage.

-Back-up arrangements to meet these functional requirements should be provided where this function is partly or fully filled by electronic means: this means single ECDIS and paper charts or duplicate ECDIS.
-Where duplicate ECDIS is provided as the primary means of navigation, officers with responsibility for navigation watch keeping should have received appropriate shore based and ship type-specific training.

-### 21a.8.
-Galley Facilities and Provision of Food

 Vessels of 3000 GT or more constructed on or after the Maritime Labour Convention, 2006 enters into force should comply with the full requirements of standard A3.1 of the Maritime Labour Convention 2006.

+### 21b.
+ACCOMMODATION – VESSELS ≥200GT CONSTRUCTED ON OR AFTER THE DATE OF ENTRY INTO FORCE OF MLC 2006

 ### 21b.4.
 Access/Escape arrangements

+### 21b.6.
+Heating

+The structural strength of any deckhouse or superstructure should comply with the requirements of one of the Classification Societies listed in the National Annex, as appropriate to the vessel and its areas of operation.

 ### 21b.8.
 Sleeping Accommodation

+### 21b.8.1.
+General

 ### 21b.8.2.
 Sleeping Accommodation – for vessels up to 3000 GT.

-The structural strength of any deckhouse or superstructure should comply with the requirements of one of the Classification Societies listed in the National Annex, as appropriate to the vessel and its areas of operation.

-### 21b.8.4.
-Sleeping Accommodation – Equivalent arrangements to the Maritime Labour Convention 2006 for vessels of 500GT and over and less than 1250GT.

-### 21b.8.5.
-Sleeping Accommodation – Yachts of 3000 GT or more

-### 21b.
-ACCOMMODATION – VESSELS ≥200GT CONSTRUCTED ON OR AFTER THE DATE OF ENTRY INTO FORCE OF MLC 2006

 ### 21b.12.
 Sanitary Facilities